 All trainings attended by Directors shall be disclosed in the Annual Report.
 In special circumstances, valid justifications for non-attendance at any training by Directors for the financial year shall also be disclosed.

-A Director who is in any way, whether directly or indirectly, interested in a contract or proposed contract with the Company shall declare the Director’s interest in accordance with the Companies Act, 1965.
-The Director concerned shall not participate in deliberations and shall abstain from casting votes in any matter arising thereof unless as otherwise provided for in the Companies Act, 1965.
+A Director who is in any way, whether directly or indirectly, interested in a contract or proposed contract with the Company shall declare the Director’s interest in accordance with the Act.
+The Director concerned shall not participate in deliberations and shall abstain from casting votes in any matter arising thereof unless as otherwise provided for in the Act.

 Should there be an actual, potential or perceived conflict of interest between the Company or a related corporation and a Director, or an associate of a Director such as a spouse or other family members, the Director involved shall make full disclosure and act honestly in the best interest of the Company.

-NEDs will be paid a remuneration comprising of fees and benefits for acting as Directors of the Company, subject to approval by shareholders at a general meeting.
+- NEDs will be paid a remuneration comprising of fees and benefits for acting as Directors of the Company, subject to approval by shareholders at a general meeting.
 NEDs who are Shareholders should abstain from voting at general meeting to approve their fees.

-The Nomination Committee is entrusted by the Board to review the performance and effectiveness of the Board and Board Committees, including individual Directors, annually, with the assessment report, together with a report on the Board balance covering the required mix of skills, experience and other qualities of Board members for discussion at the full Board.
+The Nomination Committee is entrusted by the Board to review the performance and effectiveness of the Board and Board Committees, including individual Directors, annually, with the assessment report, together with a report on the Board balance covering the required mix of skills, experience and other qualities of Board members for discussion at the Board meeting.

 The Board shall have relevant corporate disclosure policies and procedures to ensure comprehensiveness, accuracy and timeliness of information disclosed.
 These policies and procedures shall ensure compliance with the relevant disclosure requirements as enumerated in the Listing Requirements.

-The Company shall consider the use of information technology in communicating with stakeholders, including a dedicated section for Investor Relations on the Company’s website, for effective dissemination of information and easy access to corporate information pertaining to the Company and its activities.
-The website should continuously be updated to provide the latest information such as, amongst others, the Board Charter and the Annual Report of the Company.
+The Board shall ensure the Company leverages on information technology in communicating with stakeholders, including a dedicated section for Investor Relations on the Company’s website, for effective dissemination of information and easy access to corporate information pertaining to the Company and its activities.
+The website should continuously be updated to provide the latest information such as the Board charter, terms of references and the Annual Report of the Company.